Majority Online Courses Approvals

 Emergency Majority Online Course Approvals

-The Distance & Blended Learning Committee will consider a chair’s requests for emergency majority-online course designations in the event that such designation is necessary for a department or program in an upcoming semester.
-The request should include the chair’s rationale for why the course needs to be offered majority-online, how the course is appropriate for an online format, and how the instructor has prepared for online teaching.
+Full proposals are not reviewed past the semester deadlines.
+The Distance & Blended Learning Committee will consider a chair’s requests for emergency majority-online course designations (one-time approval only) in the event that such designation is necessary for a department or program in an upcoming semester.
 Requests are only considered in situations where staffing assignments are made after the committee’s deadline for proposals for that semester.

-Requests for emergency majority online course designation involve an abbreviated proposal process.
-All proposals must be submitted through CIM.
 Emergency designations are made for a specific semester only and any further designation must be made through the normal proposal process.
 A course may only be taught by a specific instructor one time under an emergency approval.
 If the same instructor is teaching the same course online in future semesters, the instructor and course must go through a full approval process.
 Emergency proposals are reviewed by the committee chair.
 The committee will process emergency applications as quickly as possible.
-(See the proposal instructions for requesting emergency majority online course designation.)

 Process for Requesting Emergency Majority Online Course Designation